flashbots/suave-geth/README.md

 [SUAVE](https://writings.flashbots.net/the-future-of-mev-is-suave) is designed to keep the benefits of MEV well distributed by enabling centralized infrastructure (builders, relays, centralized RFQ routing, etc.) to be programmed as smart contracts on a decentralized blockchain.

 `suave-geth` is a work-in-progress Golang SUAVE client consisting of two separable components: chain nodes and MEVM nodes.
-SUAVE clients offer confidential execution for smart contracts, enabled by extended precompiles for enhanced MEV functionalities, including confidential requests, transaction simulation, block building, and relay boosting.
+SUAVE clients offer confidential execution for smart contracts, enabled by extended precompiles for MEV applications, including confidential requests, transaction simulation, block building, and relay boosting.

 Please [visit our documentation](https://suave.flashbots.net) for further details.